COVID Student FAQ

 The CDC recommends the following:

 - Get vaccinated!
-Everyone 12 years of age and older is now recommended to get a COVID-19 vaccination.
-Get a COVID-19 vaccine as soon as you can.
+Everyone 5 years of age and older is now recommended to get a COVID-19 vaccination and a booster.
 Widespread vaccination is a critical tool to help stop the pandemic.
 Search vaccines.gov, text your ZIP code to 438829 or call 1-800-232-0233 to find locations near you.

 - Wash your hands frequently to help prevent the spread of respiratory viruses, including COVID-19.

-- Masks are required in all DSC classrooms.
-Masks are optional in other indoor and outdoor spaces.
+- Masks are expected in all DSC indoor spaces.